 LING 697 Linguistics Thesis I (3 sem. hrs.)
 The student, in frequent consultation with his/her advisor, selects a thesis topic and writes a thesis proposal.
 Once the proposal has been accepted by the student's thesis advisory committee, he/ she begins writing the thesis.
 There are no formal classes.
 Prerequisite(s) or Co-requisite: LING 680.
 (3-0; 3-0) LING 698 Linguistics Thesis II (3 sem. hrs.)
 The student, in consultation with his/her advisor, works towards completion of the thesis.
 Upon completion, the thesis must be defended orally before an examining committee.
 There are no formal classes.)
 Prerequisite(s): LING 697.
 (3-0; 3-0) LING 699 Linguistics Continuing Registration (0 sem. hrs.)
 Continuing Registration maintains the student's enrolment in the program and is taken only when all required courses are complete and only as a continuation of an incomplete thesis.
 Although no credit is given for it, a fee is charged for each semester of enrolment.
-NB: Additional 500-level linguistics courses are part of the TESOL Graduate Program.
-See the TESOL, graduate courses section of this calendar for course descriptions.
-(3-0; 3-0) Mathematics MATH 101 Mathematics for Business (3 sem. hrs.)
+Pregrequisite(s): LING 698 (Summer 3-0) Mathematics MATH 101 Mathematics for Business (3 sem. hrs.)
 Basic concepts in mathematics with applications in business.
 Topics include elementary counting and probability, variables, equations and functions, interest rates, annuities, and loan calculations.
 The course is aimed at business students and serves to enhance a student's understanding of mathematics and its usefulness in a business environment.
 Prerequisite(s): At least a C in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
 (3-0 or 3-0) MATH 102 Introduction to Probability and Statistics (3 sem. hrs.)
 Students will explore probability theory, descriptive and inferential statistics at an introductory level; applications are taken from a wide range of disciplines.
-Topics include descriptive analysis, scientific visualization, sets, permutations and combinations, probability, discrete and continuous distributions (e.g. binomial, normal, t), confidence intervals and hypothesis testing.
+Topics include descriptive analysis, scientific visualization, sets, permutations and combinations, probability, discrete and continuous distributions (e.g. binomial, normal, t), confidence intervals and hypothesis testing, correlation and linear regression.
 Not for credit towards a major, concentration, or minor in Mathematics.
 NB: Credit is granted for only one of MATH 102 or MATH 108.
 Prerequisite(s): At least a C in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
 (3-0; 3-0) MATH 105 Pre-Calculus Mathematics (3 sem. hrs.)
 An introduction to the tools essential for the study of calculus.
 Topics include algebra, trigonometry, exponents, logarithms, functions, graphs, conics, and plane analytic geometry.
 This course is taken by Science majors whose screening test during registration indicates they are not ready to take MATH 123.
 Prerequisite(s): At least a B in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
 (4-0; 0,0) MATH 108 Statistics for Health Students (3 sem. hrs.)
 Students specializing in the field of nursing will explore applied statistics at an introductory level.
 The focus is on developing the conceptual aspects of the subject rather than the mathematical foundations and assumes no prerequisite except elementary algebra.
 Topics include descriptive statistics, probability, the normal, t-, chi-square and F-distributions, confidence intervals, hypothesis testing, correlation, and regression.
 Applications are directed towards health and biological studies.
 NB: Credit may be received for only one of MATH 102 or MATH 108.
 NB: Only open to nursing students.